Faffiolone/SentimentAnalysis/README.md

 **MachineInnovators Inc.** focuses on scalable, production-ready machine learning applications.
 This project is a comprehensive **MLOps solution** designed to monitor online company reputation through automated sentiment analysis of real-time news.

 Unlike standard static notebooks, this repository demonstrates a **full-cycle ML workflow**.
-The system scrapes live data from **Google News**, analyzes sentiment using a **RoBERTa Transformer** model, and visualizes insights via an interactive dashboard, all orchestrate within a Dockerized environment.
+The system scrapes live data from **Google News**, analyzes sentiment using a **RoBERTa Transformer** model, and visualizes insights via an interactive dashboard, all orchestrated within a Dockerized environment.

 ### Key Features
 * **Real-Time Data Ingestion:** Automated scraping of Google News for target brand keywords.
 * **State-of-the-Art NLP:** Utilizes `twitter-roberta-base-sentiment` for high-accuracy classification.
 * **Full-Stack Architecture:** Integrates a **FastAPI** backend for inference and a **Streamlit** frontend for visualization in a single container.
+* **Automated Continuous Training (CT):** Implements a pipeline logic that checks for new data and simulates model fine-tuning during CI/CD execution.
 * **CI/CD Automation:** Robust GitHub Actions pipeline for automated testing, building, and deployment to Hugging Face Spaces.
 * **Embedded Monitoring:** Basic logging system to track model predictions and sentiment distribution over time.